das-amlan/Detecting-Credit-Card-Fraud/README.md

-# Detecting-Credit-Card-Fraud
-Developing a credit card fraud detection model using machine learning

-## Aim of the project
+# Detecting Credit Card Fraud
+## Overview
-* The aim of this R project is to build a classifier that can detect credit card fraudulent transactions.
-I used a variety of machine learning algorithms like Decision Trees, Logistic Regression, Gradient Boosting Classifier that will be able to discern fraudulent from non-fraudulent ones.
+This project focuses on the development of a credit card fraud detection model using machine learning algorithms.
+The goal of this project is to build a classifier that can accurately identify fraudulent transactions.
+The implementation of the project is done using the R programming language.

-* Also I wanted to learn how to use R markdown.
-It is a efficient way to represent your findings and also helps to make your code more readable (explainable) to other.
+## Algorithms Used
+In this project, the following machine learning algorithms were used:

+* Logistic Regression
+* Decision Tree
+* Gradient Boosting Classifier (GBM)

+## Evaluation Metric
+The model was evaluated based on Receiver Operating Characteristic (ROC) curve.

+## R Markdown
+The project was also an opportunity to learn R Markdown for presenting findings.
+R Markdown makes the code more readable and explainable to others and provides an efficient way to document the results.

+### Why R Markdown
+* Reproducibility: Easily reproduce results for others or for future reference.

+* Efficient Documentation: Streamlines documentation of analysis, including code and output, in one place.

+* Readability: Uses markdown syntax for easy formatting and better understanding of results.

+* Dynamic outputs: Includes dynamic output such as plots and tables that automatically update as code changes.

+* Valuable tool: Provides an efficient, reproducible, and readable way to document and present data analysis results.

+## Conclusion
+This project provided a hands-on experience in the development of a model for the detection of credit card fraud using machine learning algorithms in R. The results demonstrate the potential of these algorithms for the effective identification of fraudulent transactions.

 [Credit: DataFlair](https://data-flair.training/blogs/data-science-machine-learning-project-credit-card-fraud-detection/)